-Smooth and creamy, these paleo chocolate avocado pudding pops seem indulgent, but are a fun, no guilt treat that is perfect for summer.
+Smooth and creamy, these paleo chocolate avocado pudding pops seem indulgent, but are a fun, no-guilt treat that is perfect for chocolate lovers.

 When I was a kid, I remember loving popsicles.
-My favorites were probably Jello Gelatin popsicles, which is why I already showed you how I make my own healthier version gelatin popsicles these days.
-(My favorites are pineapple and watermelon gelatin pops.)
+My favorites were probably Jell-O Gelatin popsicles, which is why I already showed you how I make a healthier version of gelatin popsicles these days.
+(My favorites are pineapple and watermelon gelatin pops!)

 Around the same time, though, I also used to occasionally buy pudding pops.
-I’m not a chocolate fanatic, but I do love creamy desserts, and I sometimes crave a piece of dark chocolate.
-I also have to admit that I quite love chocolate mousse, and make it often because it’s a family favorite.
+I’m not a chocolate fanatic, but I do love creamy desserts.
+I also love dark chocolate.
+I guess that’s why I do love chocolate mousse and make it often because it’s a family favorite.

 What is chocolate avocado pudding?